 Kosher salt and freshly ground black pepper, to taste

 Heat vegetable oil in a medium nonstick skillet over medium-high heat until shimmering.
 Add onion, garlic, and ginger.
 Cook, stirring constantly with a spatula, until onions soften, about 5 minutes.
 Add cumin, turmeric, paprika, coriander, curry powder, and red pepper flakes.
 Continue to cook until the spices begin to smell toasted, about 6 minutes.

 Reduce heat to medium and add tomato paste.
-Continue to cook, stirring, until tomato paste is evenly incorporated and has begun to reduce, about 3 minutes.
-Add flour and stir until there are no lumps and no white spots left in the pan.
+Continue to cook, stirring, until tomato paste is evenly incorporated, about 3 minutes.
+Add flour and stir until there well combined.
 Pour the water and lemon juice into the pan and stir until the mixture begins to thicken.
 Allow curry sauce to cook until the mixture has reduced to about 1 1/2 cups.

 Medium nonstick skillet, optional blender or food processor, optional fine-mesh strainer

 |Total Fat 2g||3%|